jgulickson/FXCM-TradingStation-Strategies/README.md

 ## Overview
 #### Summary
-Repository contains two (2) non-trading strategies written in Lua and intended to be executed using [FXCM Trading Station](https://www.fxcm.com/uk/platforms/trading-station/innovative-platform/); both were originally created as proof of concepts.
+Repository contains one (1) trading strategies and two (2) non-trading strategies written in Lua and intended to be executed using [FXCM Trading Station](https://www.fxcm.com/uk/platforms/trading-station/innovative-platform/); all three were originally created as proof of concepts.
 FXCM Trading Station is a financial trading application written for Windows that can leverage scripts written in Lua (and JavaScript) via [Indicore SDK](http://www.fxcodebase.com/bin/products/IndicoreSDK/3.3.0/help/Lua/web-content.html) to further extend functionality.

 ###### Hue Lights Control
 Proof of concept to control [Philips Hue](http://www2.meethue.com/en-us/) Lights based on trading activity.

 ###### Push Notifications
 Proof of concept to facilitate of push notifications for trading, account and offer activity.

+###### FXCM To Oanda Trade Copier
+Designed to copy postion(s) from an FXCM account to an Oanda account.
+FXCM postions are sourced from FXCM Trading Station directly and Oanda positions verified and modified via RESTful API queries.
+(Requires JSON.lua.)

 ## **Installation**
 1. Clone or download desired *.lua files from this repository.